Kelly Chan (windsurfer): Windsurfing career

 At the 1991 Southeast Asian Games, Chan placed fourth as he failed to defend his title.

 1992 proved to be the defining year for Chan.
 At the beginning of January, he finished sixth at the Singapore Open.
 Later that month, he placed eighth in the Raceboard Lightweight Division at the International Boardsailing Association (IBSA) World Boardsailing Championships in Singapore; this was the first time that a Singaporean had finished top ten in a world championship.
 A couple of weeks later, he won four races and finished second in two other to win the Lightweight Raceboard class at the Siam World Cup.
 Chan's achievements meant that he topped IBSA Raceboard Lightweight rankings in March 1992.
 In May, he won all four races at the World Windsurfing Festival Spring Cup in Mondello, Sicily to emerge champion in his category.

 At the 1993 Southeast Asian Games held in Singapore, Chan won a bronze medal in the Raceboard Lightweight Open event.

 In July 1994, Chan won the European Masters title in Greece.
 Two months later, he won the Masters title at the World Boardsailing Championship in Canada.

 Chan participated at the 1994 Asian Games but did not make any impact.
 He announced his retirement after the Games, in order to allow Singapore to groom new blood.

 Although Chan was selected for the 1997 Southeast Asian Games, he withdrew his place as he felt he could not compete for the gold medal due to work and personal commitments affecting his training.

 Personal life

 Chan was a regular serviceman who worked as an aircraft technician with the Republic of Singapore Air Force (RSAF).
 He rose to the rank of Second Warrant Officer.

 Chan married company secretary Ann Chua in 1977; the couple have two sons.
 Elder son, Kelly Junior Chan Wye Chyn (b.
 June 1979), was also a national sailor and is a pilot.
-Second son, Keane Chan Guan Zhong (b.
-1985), is a financial analyst.
+Second son, Keane Chan Guan Zhong (born 1985), is a financial analyst.